iwwwish/OSRAChem/README.md

 OSRAChem
 ========

-OSRAChem is an open source desktop application for automated extraction and visualization of chemical structures from scientific articles (in PDF format).
-Structures can also be extracted from images depicting structures.
+OSRAChem is an open source desktop application aimed at facilitating a semi-automated work-flow for extraction of chemical structures presented within bitmap images in full-text scientific articles (PDF).
+Extracted SMILES are reconstructed for visualization and users can interactively operate the work-flow with an ability to pre-process the images, edit and curate the extracted structures.Structures can also be extracted from images depicting structures.
 All the image file [formats](http://www.graphicsmagick.org/formats.html) supported by [GraphicsMagick](http://www.graphicsmagick.org/) are valid input formats.
-Have a look at the screenshot to know how the interface looks like.

 ![alt tag](http://oi57.tinypic.com/308fsjo.jpg)

-The work is a part of an internship project under the supervison of [Dr. Christoph Steinbeck](http://www.ebi.ac.uk/about/people/christoph-steinbeck), Head of Chemoinformatics and Metabolism at [European Bioinformatics Institute](http://www.ebi.ac.uk).
+The work was a part of an internship project under the supervison of [Dr. Christoph Steinbeck](http://www.ebi.ac.uk/about/people/christoph-steinbeck), Head of Chemoinformatics and Metabolism at [European Bioinformatics Institute](http://www.ebi.ac.uk).
+Image preporcessing pipelines are currently being integrated with he workflow.

 ###### Dependencies:
 OSRAChem is built on top of the following tools and packages: